XerTheSquirrel/xerthesquirrel.github.io/squirreljme.md

 SquirrelJME is my main personal project which is an implementation of Java Micro Edition 8 written from the ground up.
 It is currently a work in progress but is capable of running existing MIDlets.
 The code is written completely in Java and is very much self contained, requiring no external dependencies.

+Java ME is a subset of Java SE which is designed for small embedded systems and portable devices.
+The most common implementation of it is the older J2ME standard which runs on a wide number of old flip phones.
+It has a number of limitations compared to Java on the desktop which makes it have much less impact on systems.

 # Screenshots and Examples

 Of course this can actually run programs within the virtual machine!
 Below are a bunch of samples of programs which have been running which are more exciting than plain demos.